 It was 1967.
-One night when we were living in Criswell and Halo's apartment in Hollywood, my father went out to see "The Producers."
-It was right when movie came out.
-At this time in Riley's career, he had already made a deal with a company to buy his "Encyclopedia of Folk Music" including all the illustrations my mother did for the manuscript.
-That night, my mother stayed home with us, I was two and my sister was seven years-old.
+One night when we were living in Criswell and Halo's apartment in Hollywood, my father went out to see the newly released movie, "The Producers."
+By this time, Riley had already made a deal with a company to buy his encyclopedia manuscript, including all the illustrations my mother did.
+That night, my mother stayed home with us, I was two and my sister was seven.
 Riley came straight home after the movie, bursting through the door, brimming with excitement.
-He thought it was brilliant, and wanted to tell my mother all about the plot of the movie.
+He thought the film was brilliant, and wanted to tell my mother all about the plot.

-When my mother first told me this, she and my father had gone through a bitter break-up.
-Well, not so much "break-up" but more that my father simply vanished and left my mother with all the bills and problems.
+When my mother first told me the story about how "The Producers" inspired Riley, they had gone through a bitter break-up.
+Well, not so much "break-up" but more my father simply vanished--- left my mother with all the bills and problems.
 When he tried to connect again, she was done.

 "No. He wasn't kidding.
 That's what he did.
 He got investors to give him money for the encyclopedia knowing it would never be published," Mom insisted.
 "That's why I would always try to get people alone, to warn them not to give Riley money.
 But they never listened to me."

 I still felt in my heart that Dad must have been joking.
 How could he not be?
 I saw him slave over that project.
 Joe Tanzman, our family friend, spend years creating the sheet music for the encyclopedia.
 Joe wouldn't have kept at it if he thought it was all a scam.